sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-10-Example-Gradle-With-Poi.md

 Chances are, you could be breaking your classes and functions down into smaller and smaller pieces that are easier to test, easier to understand, and easier to maintain.

+## How confident are you that your code works?

+Ultimately, the role of testing is to increase your confidence in your code.
+You can never be absolutely certain that your code is bug-free.
+However, testing can increase your confidence.
+Do not think "does your code have defects" as a yes or no question.
+This is because you can never be certain the answer is "No".

+Instead, think of your confidence as a scalar.
+You can never be 100% confident your code as no defects.
+However, you can be *more* confident with more testing.